Walpro/CarND-Advanced-Lane-Lines/writeup.md

 ![alt text][image4]

-#### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?
+#### 4. identifiying lane-line pixels and fit their positions with a polynomial

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+Then I calculated the histogram of the image and searched for the peak of the left and right halves of the histogram which I used as a starting point then i did a sliding window search to find the points on the lane.
+After that I fitted these points to a second order polynom and plotted it on the image using `cv2.fillPoly`.

 ![alt text][image5]

-#### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.
+#### 5. Radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in lines # through # in my code in `my_other_file.py`
+To compute the raduis of curvature I fitted the right and left lane points to a second order polynom which I used to compute the right and left radius of the lane curvature.
+I computed the raduis of curvature as the mean value of the two radiuses computed previously.

+The lane position is the difference between the camera position and the lane center.

+The code to compute
 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

 I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
 Here is an example of my result on a test image: